Spiritual Social Action

 Shower Bus - Shower Power

 In partnership with Build a Bus Home (BABH), we are hosting the Shower Bus for the homeless.
-The bus will be on Unity campus each Tuesday - November thru January.
+The bus will be on Unity campus the 2nd and 4th Tuesday of each month.
 This is a community based service project supported by the efforts of volunteers.
 There are many areas in which to volunteer; setup of equipment, welcome check-ins & scheduling, assisting guests with process, and many small hosting activities.
 Training is required and is specific to area of interest.
 Training completed on site with a mentor.
 A RSVP to firstname.lastname@example.org is necessary.
 A log- in is needed to apply for the interest activity of choosing.
 Additional information is available at buildabushome.org or Cathy 360-489-0885.